Non-partisan democracy: Scarsdale, New York

+Philippines

+In the Philippines, barangay elections (elections for positions in the barangay or village) are nonpartisan.
+The certificates of candidacies, which the candidates sign under oath, say that they are not a member of any political party.
+The nonpartisanism of barangay elections have been challenged lately, though, as some candidates are members of political parties.

+Barangay Captains and Sangguniang Kabataan (SK, youth councils) chairmen in a municipality or city elect among themselves their representative to the local legislature.
+In deadlocked or hung legislatures, votes from the nominally nonpartisan representatives of barangay captains and SK chairmen hold the balance of power.

 Religious perspectives

 The Baháʼí Faith states that the partisan apparatus is not a necessary or beneficial aspect of democracy.

 Discrimination of non-partisan candidates in partisan democracies

 In French parliament non-partisans are known as "non-inscrits" (unrecorded ones), and in some parliamentary talks they are given less time to speak.